 I’d like to thank each and every one of you that I’ve worked with so far on this journey.
 Everybody who has booked me, and of course their equine partners, for being such fantastic models and making my job the best job I could have ever dreamed existed.
 I truly have the most fabulous clients!

-And lastly, once again, thank you for taking the time to check out my website and considering trusting me with the responsibility of making memories of you and your horses, that will last you a lifetime.
+And lastly, once again, thank you for taking the time to check out my blog and considering trusting me with the responsibility of making memories of you and your horses, that will last you a lifetime.
 I look forward to meeting you, and having the chance to tell your story!

 Lots of love,